Great Scott Gadgets

 KiCad

 Cynthion is an all-in-one tool for building, testing, monitoring, and experimenting with USB devices.
 Built around a unique FPGA-based architecture, Cynthion’s digital hardware can be fully customized to suit the application at hand.
-As a result, it can act as a no-compromise High-Speed USB protocol analyzer, a USB-hacking multi-tool, or a USB development platform.
+As a result, it can act as a High-Speed USB protocol analyzer, a USB research multi-tool, or a USB development platform.

 Out-of-the-box, Cynthion acts as a USB protocol analyzer capable of capturing and analyzing traffic between a host and any Low-, Full-, or High-Speed ("USB 2.0") USB device.
 It works seamlessly with our open-source analysis software.

-Combined with our LUNA gateware and Facedancer libraries, Cynthion becomes a versatile USB-hacking and development tool.
-Facedancer makes it quick and easy to create or tamper with real USB devices—not just emulations—even if you don’t have experience with digital-hardware design, HDL, or FPGA architecture!
+Combined with our LUNA gateware and Facedancer libraries, Cynthion becomes a versatile USB research and development tool.
+Facedancer makes it quick and easy to create or experiment with real USB devices—not just emulations—even if you don’t have experience with digital hardware design, HDL, or FPGA architecture!

-Cynthion is a fully reconfigurable test instrument that provides all the hardware, gateware, firmware, and software you will need to work with—and, indeed, to master—USB.
-Below are a few of the challenges to which you’ll be able to apply your Cynthion:
+Cynthion is a fully reconfigurable test instrument that provides all the hardware, gateware, firmware, and software you need to work with—and, indeed, to master—USB.
+Below are a few of the challenges to which you can apply your Cynthion:

 Cynthion uses the open-source Packetry analyzer frontend, which is a fast cross-platform tool for capturing, viewing and analyzing USB captures.
 Packetry helps make USB traffic more human-readable, whilst handling large high-speed captures smoothly and efficiently.
 Since Packetry is completely open source, you can customize it to your needs.